This help page offers specific instructions on how to use the Dealio Toolbar

 Q

-Windows keeps telling me it's trying to install the toolbar or Search Settings.
+Windows keeps telling me it's trying to install the extension or Search Settings.
 What's going on?
 How do I make it stop?

 A